wix-incubator/erb/bootstrap/wix-bootstrap-config/README.md

  - rpc
   - signingKey - string, key used to sign rpc requests;
-  - defaultTimeout - int, ms, default rpc call timeout.
+  - defaultTimeout - int, ms, default rpc call timeout. requestContext
+  - seenByInfo - encrypted string to be prepended to the X-Seen-By header.

 Example: